dbactual/thomaspaine-www/content/works/dissertation-on-the-first-principles-of-government.md

    preclude the consent of the succeeding generations, and the preclusion of consent is despotism.

-   “In order to see this matter more clearly, let us consider the generation which undertakes to establish a family with hereditary powers, separately from the generations which are to follow.
+   "In order to see this matter more clearly, let us consider the generation which undertakes to establish a family with hereditary powers, separately from the generations which are to follow.

-   “The generation which first selects a person, and puts him at the head of its government, either with the title of king, or any other nominal distinction, acts its own choice, as a free agent for itself, be it wise or foolish.
+   "The generation which first selects a person, and puts him at the head of its government, either with the title of king, or any other nominal distinction, acts its own choice, as a free agent for itself, be it wise or foolish.
 The person so set up is *not hereditary*, but selected and appointed; and the generation